 A few things I’ve learned the hard way over the years, regardless of which brand you’re running:

-Do Traeger pellets produce a lot of ash?
 No — this was one of the standout strengths in testing.
-Ash output was consistently lower than most competitors I’ve run through the same grill under similar conditions.
+Ash)!
+Ash#D Ash output was consistently lower than most competitors I’ve run through the same grill under similar conditions.

-I've burned through more propane canisters in stadium parking lots than I care to admit.…
+I've burned through more cords of wood than I care to admit.
+Some of it…